aws/aws-node-termination-handler/docs/kubernetes_events.md

 `public-ipv4` | `42.42.42.42`
 `region` | `us-west-2`

-If extra annotations are specified they will be appended to the above.
+If `kubernetes-events-extra-annotations` are specified they will be appended to the above.
 In case of collision, the user-defined annotation wins.

 ## How to get events